The Myths of Plastic vs. Metal Tubing for Medical Devices

 6: Plastics are the future.

-For instance, plastic stents have been promised for many years; ideas include a “bioresorbable vascular scaffold” made of corn-based, biodegradable plastic that can be implanted and then reabsorbed by the body when it is no longer needed.
+For instance, plastic stents have been promised for many years, including a “fully bioresorbable vascular scaffold” made of a plastic that can be implanted and then reabsorbed by the body when it is no longer needed.
 However, so far that idea has not yet fulfilled its promise and remains a work in progress.

 - In vascular stents, stainless steel is being replaced by cobalt chromium alloy or platinum chromium alloy and platinum group metals (PGMs), which are highly compatible with the human body and resistant to high temperatures and corrosion.

 Even as the use of plastic medical tubing grows, the properties of metal tubing make it a viable alternative for the fabrication of many medical devices.
 As the devices get smaller and procedures become more sophisticated, new and innovative applications for metal medical tubing will continue to emerge alongside developments in plastic.

 As medical technology advances, Metal Cutting will continue to be here to provide tubing and other parts that meet the needs of the medical device industry.
-As a precision metal fabricating company, we are experts in very tight tolerance cutting, grinding, lapping, and polishing of all metals for medical device applications.
+As a precision metal fabricating company, our expert capabilities include very tight tolerance cutting, grinding, lapping, and polishing of all metals for medical device applications.